mvcds/my-library/carreer/development/programming/web/webhooks/Securing a Webhook.md

 https://sendgrid.com/blog/whats-webhook/

-The easiest thing to do (and what you should implement before going any further) is to force [[TLS]] connections (https).
+The easiest thing to do (and what you should implement before going any further) is to force [[Transport Layer Security|TLS]] connections (https).
 Once you’ve implemented that, you may go forward and further secure your connection:

 Techniques